StateX: Enhancing RNN Recall via Post-training State Expansion: Experiments

 Although it may seem natural to inherit pre-trained parameters, our experiments show that reinitializing the modified parameters yields better performance.
-For Mamba2, whose state expansion process introduces new parameters, we initialize the new parameters with zeros.
+For Mamba2, \OURS introduces new parameters ($\mathbf{\hat W_{q}}, \mathbf{\hat W_{k}}$) into the Q and K projections, followed by a joint reinitialization of the expanded projection matrices.
+In contrast, the inheritance strategy for Mamba2 preserves existing parameters while zero-initializing new introduced parameters.